-Philadelphia Adjustment of Status Lawyer
+Adjustment of Status Lawyer Philadelphia

-It is a privilege to live in the United States of America; one which many of us are lucky enough to be born into.
-For those not so fortunate, it remains a possibility to reside in America on a temporary basis.
+It is a privilege to live in the United States of America; one which many of us are fortunate enough to be born into.
+For those not so lucky, it remains a possibility to reside in America on a temporary basis.
 However, once that legal basis expires, an individual needs to apply for an adjustment of status in order to stay.
 This procedure allows eligible persons born outside of this country, presently living here legally, to remain in the country on a non-temporary basis, and become a lawful permanent resident.

 How Does the Process Work?

-In order to apply for Adjustment of Status, in the vast majority of cases you must have entered the country legally (although there are a few exceptions to this general principle).
+In order to apply for Adjustment of Status, in the vast majority of cases you must have entered the country legally (although there are a few exceptions to this general rule).
 In general, your application must be filed by a citizen or LPR on your behalf.
 The application must include a basis for immigration, such as:

-- Familial Relationship – Family-based immigrant visas are issued via a preference based system: (1) unmarried children under the age of 21, (2) spouses of citizens or LPRs and their unmarried children, (3) married children and their spouses and minor children, and (4) siblings of adult U.S. citizens and their spouses and minor children.
+- Familial Relationship – Family-Based Immigrant Visas are issued via a preference based system: (1) unmarried children under the age of 21, (2) spouses of citizens or LPRs and their unmarried children, (3) married children and their spouses and minor children, and (4) siblings of adult U.S. citizens and their spouses and minor children.

 - Employer/Employee – In the world’s competitive market place, many American based companies may seek to hire talent from outside the country.
 As such, an employer may support an individual’s application.